CaioTomas/CaioTomas/README.md

 ### Hi there!
 My name is Caio Tomás. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am currently an undergraduate student of Mathematics at the University of Brasília and a Data Science intern at IBPAD - Instituto Brasileiro de Pesquisa e Análise de Dados.
+I am currently an aspiring Master's student of Applied Mathematics at the University of Brasília and a Business Intelligence Analyst at Núcleo de Mídia Banco do Brasil (NMBB).

 I'm really passionated about math and science.
 If you let me, I'll speak hours non stop about these topics!
 A brief view on what I am currently learning/involved with: